riascho/postgresqlCheatsheet/README.md

 Indexes are built on columns and therefore a table can have multiple indexes.
 Postgres automatically creates an index for **Primary Keys** and **Unique** constraints.

-## Multi-column indexes

-Two or more columns can be combined to create a search structure that is based on values found in all of the combined columns.
-The index is built in the specific order of columns listed at creation and that can have an impact on the efficiency of the search.
-Multi-column indexes can also be referred to as `Composite` or `Compound` Indexes.

-## Costs

-Every query that modifies or updates on an indexed table will have a higher runtime.
-This means that, while filtering in `SELECT` statements become faster, other statements like `INSERT`, `UPDATE` or `DELETE` become slower.
-On an indexed table, when a single record is modified or added, the server will have to modify every index that would be impacted by this change.
-Therefore, a good practice is to drop the index before inserting or updating a large amount of data and then re-adding the index to restructure the updated data set.

-Indexes also take up more space in the table, which will increase time when doing backups or migrations.

-Using indexes makes more sense on tables that need to be more searched than updated as well as when the searches or filtering is very specific (having to return only a few matches out of a big data set).

 ## Querying in Postgres

 Every query is planned first (which algorithm to take), for example `Seq Scan` means the system is scanning every record to find the match.
 More efficient would be `Bitmap Index Scan` which is using an index to do the binary search.
 The planning takes some time and together with the execution time makes up the total time of the query.